The ultimate guide to LinkedIn videos — best practices, formats, and video ideas

 An image of a Clipchamp user importing media into the media library.

-Don’t have footage?
-You can use royalty-free stock media instead!
-Clipchamp includes free and premium videos and GIFS.
-Click the content library tab on the toolbar and select videos from the visuals drop down menu.
+To use royalty-free stock media instead, click on the content library tab on the toolbar, then select videos from the visuals drop down menu.
 Browse the collections or use the search bar to find the visuals your LinkedIn video post needs.
-For this example, we’ve selected the ‘Office & business’ collection.

 An image of a Clipchamp user selecting the royalty-free ‘Office & business’ stock collection from the Clipchamp content library.